hungthai1401/resume/example/README.md

     - Designed and implement UI kit for the frontend team.
     - Designed and implemented the base structure for both frontend and backend, ensuring a scalable and maintainable architecture.
   - **Software Development**:
-    - Collaborated with Business Analysts (BAs) to gather and analyze business requirements, ensuring alignment with technical solutions.
-    - Translated business needs into technical specifications and actionable tasks for the development team.
     - Integrate with FPT's ecosystem and third-party services.
     - Write clean, maintainable code and create unit tests for new features.
     - Optimized system performance and scalability.